First Thursday of the Month | 6pm | 211 Water Street | $5

 Come to Bowne & Co. for a one-of-a-kind New York experience!
-This open house will feature a breadth of printing equipment that you will be invited to use.
-You’ll get to see how the designers at Bowne lock up limited edition designs that showcase some of the more eccentric parts from the Seaport Museum’s printing and graphic arts collection.
+This monthly open house features a breadth of printing equipment that you are invited to use.
+Sign up today to see how the designers at Bowne lock up limited edition designs that showcase some of the more eccentric parts of the Seaport Museum’s printing and graphic arts collection.

 Established in 1775, the original Bowne & Co., Inc. was one of New York’s oldest printing firms.
-The Bowne & Co. that you can experience today at the Seaport Museum is an offshoot of the original and continues the age-old tradition of job (or small batch) printing.
+The Bowne that you experience today at the Seaport Museum is an offshoot of the original and continues the age-old tradition of job (or small batch) printing.

-Advanced registration is encouraged for this free open house but walkups will be accommodated as possible.
+Preregistration is encouraged for this open house.
+Walkups will be accommodated as possible.
 Anyone ages 12 and up is welcome.
 All participants get to take home the items they print during the afternoon.
 Can’t stay the full 90-minutes?
 No problem!
 Leaving a bit early is fine, but you might miss out on taking home something special.
 Access to this open house includes walking up and down a few stairs.

+These open houses are very popular and space fills quickly.
 If you don’t see tickets available for a specific first-Thursday date, pre-registration for that date has reached capacity.
 You are welcome to try joining the event as a walkup but space is not guaranteed.
-These popular workshops fill quickly, so claim your tickets today!
+Claim your tickets today!

 About Bowne & Co.